Pumpkin Pie with Homemade Gluten-Free Pastry

-- Lightly flour a clean surface with some left over spelt flour and roll out your dough to roughly a 12’’ round.
+- Lightly flour a clean surface with some leftover flour and roll out your dough to roughly a 12’’ round.
 Roll it back onto your rolling pin and transfer it into 9’’ pie mold.
 Trim off the sides, leaving a 1’’ overhang.
 With the overhang, you can crimp with your fingers or fold over and press down with a fork.
 There will be a bit of extra dough that you can use to personalize your pie with some cookie cutters and your imagination.

 - With a fork, prick the bottom a few times and line it with parchment paper.
 Carefully pour in your beans or weights and ‘blind bake’ your crust for 15 minutes or until the sides begin to gently color.
 After 15 minutes, remove the beans and parchment and return to oven for 5 more minutes.
 Once the bottom has a slight bit of color, remove from the oven and place to the side while you prepare your filling.

-- In a large bowl, combine your pumpkin purée, maple syrup and vanilla.
+- In a large bowl, combine your pumpkin purée, maple syrup, and vanilla.